Loading

 Song Used: When I Was One

-Optional: Illustrate a Storybook of the Song "When I Was One"
+Optional: Illustrate a storybook of “When I Was One”

 Optional: If it's possible to print the storybook of the song from supporting resources, have students illustrate the song.
 The mini-book version can be easily created on a photocopy machine.